peter88213/scap_novx/docs/usage.md

 ### Local project configuration

-An optional project configuration file named `scap2novx.ini` can be placed in your project directory, i.e. the folder containing your novelyst and Timeline project files.
+An optional project configuration file named `scap2novx.ini` can be placed in your project directory, i.e. the folder containing your noveltree and Timeline project files.
 It is only applied to this project.
 Its entries override scap2novx's built-in constants as well as the global configuration, if any.

 ### How to provide/modify a configuration file